BarryDigby/CRT_workshop/docs/source/basics/first_script.rst

 The files have been stored in a ``tuple``, which is similar to dictionaries in python, or a list of lists.
 The ``fromFilePairs()`` operator automatically names each tuple according to the grouping key - e.g ``fust1_rep3`` - and places the fastq file pairs in a list within the tuple.

+**When used as inputs, the process will submit a job for each row in the channel in parallel.**

 .. note::

     Queue channels are FIFO.